 Housing & Residence Life

-The Office of Residence Life supports the mission of the University through a student centered dedication to women’s undergraduate and co-ed graduate education.
+The Office of Residence Life supports the mission of the University through a student centered dedication to undergraduate and graduate education.

 The Shadyside Campus houses approximately 450 undergraduates and 80 graduate students in a mixture of traditional residence halls and apartments.
 The residence halls located on the upper portion of campus are rich in tradition and beauty, while the apartments offer a balance of independent living, residence life amenities, and services.